 If there is no pressing deadline to hire, this search can go on forever.
 Instead of hiring someone great with most of the requirements and training them, Evil Interviewer would rather hold out for the unicorn.

 The interview went well and you were told you’d hear back by Friday.
-Then Friday comes and goes with no response.
+Then Friday comes and nothing happens.
 You send a brief email asking politely if there have been any new developments.
 No response.
 A week later, you follow up again.
 Once again, crickets.
 After a month, you realize that you are probably never going to get a reply.

 This little scenario is frustrating after a good first interview.
 It is infuriating after multiple rounds, personality tests, and promises.